thekitchen-pot/thekitchen-pot/src/content/blog/is-teflon-non-stick-cookware-safe.md

 showTableOfContents: true
 source: decap
 ---
-Test visibility of the post:  Teflon, the brand name for polytetrafluoroethylene (PTFE), has been a staple in kitchens worldwide for decades, prized for its non-stick surface that makes cooking and cleaning easier.
+TEST visibility of the post:  Teflon, the brand name for polytetrafluoroethylene (PTFE), has been a staple in kitchens worldwide for decades, prized for its non-stick surface that makes cooking and cleaning easier.

 However, questions about its safety persist, especially as research continues to uncover potential health and environmental risks.
 This article explores the safety of Teflon non-stick cookware, compares it to stainless steel, examines why chefs often avoid it, and discusses what you should do if your Teflon pans are peeling.